-Logistic Regression and Support Vector Classifier are the best performing algorithms for the used dataset and produce a good model.
+Support Vector Classifier with trigram is the best performing algorithm for the used dataset and produce a optimal model for our webapp.

 Conclusion

 Natural Language Processing, or NLP, is a subfield of artificial intelligence that organises communication between speakers of a common language and personal computers.